31 Days of Morning Circle Activities

 No matter which day you’re gathering, you have found this page because you believe in the magic of the morning.

-You understand how the sunrise brings renewed energy to you and to your family.
+You understand how the sunrise brings renewed energy to you, your family, and even your colleagues.

 You know how much easier it is to connect with children after a [good] night’s rest.